awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

       1. Repeat this step for each file you want to upload\.

-## Step 3: Create Your Application Load Balancer and Target Groups<a name="tutorials-ecs-ecr-codedeploy-loadbal"></a>
+## Step 3: Create your Application Load Balancer and target groups<a name="tutorials-ecs-ecr-codedeploy-loadbal"></a>

-In this section, you create an Amazon EC2 application load balancer\.
+In this section, you create an Amazon EC2 Application Load Balancer\.
 You use the subnet names and target group values you create with your load balancer later, when you create your Amazon ECS service\.
 You can create an Application Load Balancer or a Network Load Balancer\.
 The load balancer must use a VPC with two public subnets in different Availability Zones\.
 In these steps, you confirm your default VPC, create a load balancer, and then create two target groups for your load balancer\.
 For more information, see [Target Groups for Your Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html)\.

 **To verify your default VPC and public subnets**